OEKB301361 Farmland ecology

 Content

-Students will discuss and analyze key ecological, economic, and societal aspects of controversial issues in the field of Farmland Ecology (e.g., the impact of the return of large carnivores on agricultural areas).
+Students will discuss and analyze key ecological, economic, and societal aspects of controversial topics in the field of farmland ecology (e.g., renaturation, ban on solar panels/wind turbines on farmland, GMOs, return of the wolf, biodiversity loss due to agriculture, soil sealing, ban on pesticide use in conventional farming, planetary health diet, ...).

-At the end, a final debriefing session will take place in which each role's facts and opinions will be summarized.
+At the end of the discussion day, a final debriefing session will take place, in which each role (facts and opinions) will be summarized once again.

 Previous knowledge expected